n123git/YWSaveEditor/api-docs/main.md

 ## Notes

-- This API currently has bad input validation so don't put the wrong value :P
+- This API currently has input validation lazier than me so don't put the wrong value :P
 - Always call `getAllYokai()` first to load Yokai data
-- Use helper methods for complex multi-byte fields
+- USE THE HELPER METHODS FOR COMPLEX FIELDS, IF YOU USE THE HEX EDITOR WHY??????
-- Raw hex editing requires understanding of the save file format, so USE THE HELPERS!!!!
+- Raw hex editing requires understanding of the save file format, so AGAIN, USE THE HELPERS!!!!
 - CP932 encoding is needed for proper Japanese character support, there is no way around this for now.
 - Changes are applied immediately to the in-memory save data so yeah :<
 - Use `exportSave()` to get the final modified save file

 DEV NOTES:
 FIX SOME ADVANCED FIELDS